Range safety: United States

 In the US space program, range safety is usually the responsibility of a Range Safety Officer (RSO), affiliated with either the civilian space program led by NASA or the military space program led by the Department of Defense, through its subordinate unit the United States Space Force.
-At NASA, the range safety goal is for the general public to be as safe during range operations as they are in their normal day-to-day activities.
+At NASA, the goal is for the general public to be as safe during range operations as they are in their normal day-to-day activities.
+All US launch vehicles are required to be equipped with a flight termination system.